pantheon-systems/documentation/source/content/advanced-global-cdn.md

 ### Is Global CDN still included?

-Yes, Global CDN which to render pages with extraordinary speed by caching responses at the edge at over 70 Fastly points of presence is always included free of charge for all Pantheon customers.
+Yes, Global CDN is always included free of charge for all Pantheon customers.
+This enables customers  to render pages with extraordinary speed by caching responses at the edge at over 70 Fastly points of presence.

-### Who setups up the Fastly edge configuration files?
+### Who sets up the Fastly edge configuration files?

-Advanced Global CDN is supported by Pantheon’s highly experienced professional team who can set up, configure, and maintain your Fastly edge configurations.
+Advanced Global CDN is supported by Pantheon’s highly experienced [Professional Services](/professional-services) team, who can set up, configure, and maintain your Fastly edge configurations.

 ### Is the CDN configurable?